Computer Science (COMP) Courses

 Graduate Project (Ph.D.)

-A committee must be assembled and approve at least 3 topics for written examination: typically, a major and two minor areas.
+Committee assembled approves at least 3 topics for written examination: typically, a major and two minor areas.
 An oral examination occurs if the written exam is passed.
 Both elements must take place within the first 4 terms following initial registration in the program.
-The comprehensive may be failed, passed conditionally (i.e., with extra course requirements) or passed unconditionally.
-If failed this course may be retaken at most one time.

 Within 8 terms following initial registration in the program, a document generally defining the problem addressed, relating it to the literature, and outlining the hypotheses, goals, research methodology, initial results and validation approach must be submitted to an examination committee and successfully defended.